 The minimum semester course load for a full-time student is 12 semester hours; the normal load is 15 to 16 semester hours; and the maximum load is 19 semester hours.
-Requests to exceed the maximum of 19 hours must be made to the Registrar on forms available in the Registrar's Office and will be reviewed primarily on the basis of the student's previous record of achievement and the courses in which he/she wishes to enroll.
+Requests to exceed the maximum of 19 hours must be made to the registrar on forms available in the registrar's office and will be reviewed primarily on the basis of the student's previous record of achievement and the courses in which the student wishes to enroll.
 No student may receive credit for more than 21 hours in a semester under any circumstances.